Mallorca in April, Es Colomer

 Make sure to squeeze in some time for the orange fair!

-If you’re a fan of oranges and lemons, you’ll love the Sóller Orange Fair.
+If you’re a sucker for citrus, you’ll love the Sóller Orange Fair.
 Every spring since 2007, Sóller, Port de Sóller, and Fornalutx have hosted a citrus celebration honouring the fruits that have played a key role in the towns’ local history, culture, and trade.

 At the festival, you’ll be able to sample different oranges and try affordable tasting menus where citrus fruits are the star of the show.
 Aside from eating a tonne of sweet and zingy oranges, you’ll also find stalls selling citrus-based liquors, sweets, jams, and more.
-Plus, there are a range of activities to look forward to like yoga sessions, and live music.
+Check out this year’s programme here.

-This last one’s all about Mallorca’s typical bread roll, ‘el llonguet‘.
+This one’s all about Mallorca’s beloved bread roll, ‘el llonguet‘.
 Celebrated annually on the last Sunday in April, this is the time for the humble sandwich to shine.
 Over 15,000 llonguets are sold at the event with a wide range of fillings.
-Prawns, sobrasada, anchovies, cheese, calamari… take your pick.
+Prawns, sobrassada, anchovies, cheese, calamari… take your pick.

 So what are you waiting for?
 Head over to Es Pil·larí for a sandwich bonanza!